2017: “Healthy Choices”

 of leaky PC boat.
 Its big printing dreams of a decade ago have dwindled down to me-too OEM’d models in the US and Canada.
 It’s past the time to admit defeat and move on.

-for a dose of reality is Panasonic.
-Just when you think they finally get it, the company launches a half-dozen more A4 monochrome
+Also due for a dose of reality is Panasonic.
+Just when you think they finally get it, the company launches a half-dozen

-laser MFPs that get a few sales in a smattering of markets, but not in the US.
-Printing and Panasonic
+more A4 monochrome laser MFPs that get a few sales in a smattering of markets, but not in the US.
+Printing

 Olivetti is the last of the full-line MFP relabellers.
 It offers no differentiation and few solutions, selling through